 Used in isolation, it reduces peripheral vascular resistance and increases heart rate - but, curiously, it does not do much for the stroke volume.
 The increase in cardiac output is modest, and mediated purely by the increase in heart rate.

 The (-) stereoisomer possesses mainly alpha-1 activity, but it is only a partial agonist.
-Used in isolation, it barely touches heart rate - but it increases mean arterial pressure, and causes a nice increase in stroke volume, which is generally thought to be mediated by myocardial alpha-1 receptor stimulation.
+Used in isolation, it barely touches heart rate - but it increases mean arterial pressure, and possibly also causes a nice increase in stroke volume, which is generally thought to be mediated by myocardial alpha-1 receptor stimulation.
+This impression, unfortunately, has mainly formed on the basis of rat experiments, and rats just happen to be an outlier among mammals in terms of myocardial alpha-1 receptor expression.
+In humans, there is probably no such effect.
+We are all grateful to a reader (Jade) for finding the paper by O'Connell et al (2014) that details this error.

 Enraged by biochemical pedantry, the pragmatic intensivist will bellow "Who cares about this bullshit!
 What are the haemodynamic effects of the racemate?"
 And this would be a valid reaction.
 No company makes available an isolated stereoisomer.
 This is because apart they are feeble, but together they create a potent inotrope.